-Data protection legislation is enforced in the European Union by national or federal regulators (the "Regulator").
+Data protection legislation is enforced in the United Kingdom and the European Union by national or federal regulators (the "Regulator").
 The respective Regulator can investigate complaints, audit our use of personal data and take action against us (and in some cases against you personally) for breach of this legislation.
 Enforcement action may include fines, criminal prosecution and preventing us from using personal data, which could prevent us from carrying on our business.